Clear Your Mind with Jogging

 When we jog and exercise vigorously, new brain cells form in the hippocampus.
 This is one of the main reasons why researchers believe that exercise protects us against cognitive conditions like Alzheimer’s disease.

 Studies suggest that people who exercise regularly are 50 percent less likely to suffer from dementia than the ones that lead a completely sedentary lifestyle.

 Jogging Frees Up the Mind

 Jogging is a physical activity that doesn’t require a conscious thought on your behalf.
-This is the main reason why when you jog, your mind will usually wonder.
+This is the main reason why when you jog, your mind will usually wander.

 The mechanism is very simple.
 Jogging frees up the mind.
 It results in a state of peacefulness, encouraging creative thinking.
 As a result, people who exercise regularly are much more likely to come up with innovative ideas than the ones that lead a sedentary lifestyle.

 Stanford researchers Marily Oppezzo and Daniel Schwartz published a series of intriguing studies that suggest jogging and walking can lead to on-the-spot creativity changes.
 The two researchers had 176 university students participate in their experiment.
 The students had to complete creative thinking tests while doing different activities – strolling through the campus, walking on a treadmill, or sitting.